eventql/eventql/README.md

 ## Features

-* Supports INSERT, UPDATE and DELETE operations (Log-Structured-Merge-Tree design)
+* Supports INSERT, UPDATE and DELETE operations
 * Supports flat and complex/nested tables (OBJECT/ARRAY column types).
 Table rows can be inserted and retrieved as JSON objects.
-* Columnar Storage Engin -- Tightly packed storage for all primitive data types (see Column Storage Types).
-Queries only read required data from referenced columns
+* Rows are stored in a column oriented fashion.
+Queries only read required data for referenced columns.
 * (Almost) complete SQL 2009 support.
-(Yes, it does JOINs)
-* Run (streaming) MapReduces in JavaScript, mix JavaScript and SQL
-* Support for user defined functions in JavaScript
+(It does JOINs!)
+* Tables are transparently split into ordered partitions by primary key and distributed onto many machines
+* Queries are also automatically parallelized and executed on many machines in parallel
+* Scales to hundreds of terrabytes per table, thousands of tables per cluster
+* "Shared nothing" design.
+An EventQL cluster consists of many equally privileged servers
 * Fully transparent query caching when the same query is repeatedly executed on (partially) unchanged data
-* Distributed Storage and Query Execution -- Tables are split into ordered partitions by primary key
-* Queries and jobs are automatically parallelized and executed on many machines in parallel
-* Strong eventual consistency for inserts, updates and deletes
-* Scales to hundreds of terrabytes per table, thousands of tables per cluster
-* High Availability
-* Shared nothing" design.
-A Z1 cluster consists of many independent tableservers and one master.
-The master is not directly involved in replication, queries and inserts/updates.
 * Written in modern C++11 with extensive documentation.
 Commercial support available